-At the core is the essay ‘A Strategy for Change’ which lays out the basic understanding and consensus on which Dr Kalim Siddiqui and the Preparatory Committee of the Muslim Institute set out.
+At the core of the Draft Prospectus is the essay ‘A Strategy for Change’ which lays out the basic understanding and consensus on which Dr Kalim Siddiqui and the Preparatory Committee of the Muslim Institute set out.
 What is perhaps most remarkable, reading the Draft Prospectus in hindsight, is the extent to which it foreshadows the worldview and understanding of history that defined his understanding of the Islamic Revolution of Iran and the global Islamic movement in the 1980s and in his later writings.
 For those who are familiar with his work, his authorial voice shines through every line.

 The Draft Prospectus of the Muslim Institute